Best Surface Marker Buoys (For All Dive Scenarios)

 No items found.

-While it’s true that a dive charter or operation should always carry extra SMB with them, a self reliant diver should own one.
+While a dive charter should always carry extra SMBs, a self-reliant diver should own one.

 SMB (Surface Marker Buoy): Deployed at the surface before you enter the water and towed throughout the dive.
 The buoy stays on the surface the entire time, marking your location for boat traffic or surface support.
 Common for drift diving where the boat follows you, spearfishing, or training dives.